JoelLisenby/recaptcha/README.md

 # usage
 (See [index.php](index.php) for a working example)

+First you'll need your site key and secret key from https://www.google.com/recaptcha/

 **1** Include recaptcha.class.php and initiate with your site key and secret key
 ```php
 require_once 'recaptcha.class.php';